This resource is intended for people responsible for administration of networks and mail servers.

-Also that means nobody can demand or request to delist some address or network - if you want someone to change their polisies, you only can ask them to do so.
+Also that means nobody can demand or request to delist some address or network - if you want someone to change their policies, you can only ask them to do so.
 Please keep that in mind when writing messages.

 Q: So, what is DRBL?